sean1588/sean-test-project/themes/default/content/resources/test-workshop-url-slug/index.md

 ---
-title: this is a test workshop
-meta_desc: this is a test description that is more than 50 chars............................................
-url_slug: test-workshop-url-slug
 preview_image: ""
 hero:
+  image: /icons/containers.svg
   title: this is a test workshop
-  image: /icons/containers.svg
 main:
+  duration: 30 minutes
   title: this is a test workshop
   description: this is a test description
-  duration: 30 minutes
   sortable_date: 2022-10-27T18:10:00.000Z
 event_data: {}
 form: